-Windows Aero is the standard graphical user interface that most Windows Vista and Windows 7 operating systems ship with.
-Microsoft made the decision during the Windows Vista release to block some or even all Aero effects in some editions of the operating system and has continued that strategy during the release of Windows 7.
+Microsoft made the decision during the Windows Vista release to block some or even all Aero effects in some editions of the operating system, and has continued that strategy in the release of Windows 7.

-To be precise: Windows Aero is not available in Windows Vista Home Basic and Windows 7 Starter and only partially enabled in Windows 7 Home Basic.
+To be precise: Windows Aero is not available in Windows Vista Home Basic and Windows 7 Starter, and only partially enabled in Windows 7 Home Basic.

-But there is another problem that users can encounter when trying to get Windows Aero to work.
-Microsoft has build in a hardware check that performs a check of the operating system before enabling Aero.
-It will block Aero from being executed iIf the operating system fails that check.
+Microsoft integrated a hardware check into the operating system that runs a scan of the device's capabilities before enabling Aero.
+It will block Aero from being executed if the hardware of the device fails that check.
 This can usually be attributed to not meeting one or multiple of the minimum hardware requirements to run Aero.

-Aero Enabler has been created by the developer to enable Windows Aero in Windows Vista and Windows 7.
-It’s primary purpose is to enable Aero in Windows Vista Home Basic and Windows 7 Home Basic.
-It will only be enabled if the computer system passes the hardware check to ensure that the system will run stable even with Aero enabled.
+It's primary purpose is to enable Aero on Windows Vista Home Basic and Windows 7 Home Basic.
+Aero will only be enabled if the computer system passes the hardware check to ensure that the system will run stable even with Aero enabled.
+You may disable the hardware check requirement, however.
+This allows you to enable Windows Aero on editions of Vista or Windows 7 that support Aero but don't meet the hardware requirements to activate it.

 The minimum requirements to run Windows Aero are: